kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     uid_attr_map = "spn"
     gid_attr_map = "spn"

-The `pam_allowed_login_groups` defines a set of posix groups where membership of any of these groups will be allowed to login via PAM.
-All posix users and groups can be resolved by nss regardless of PAM login status.
+`pam_allowed_login_groups` defines a set of POSIX groups where membership of any of these groups will be allowed to login via PAM.
+All POSIX users and groups can be resolved by nss regardless of PAM login status.
 This may be a group name, spn or uuid.

-`default_shell` is the default shell for users with none defined.
+`default_shell` is the default shell for users.
 Defaults to `/bin/sh`.

 `home_prefix` is the prepended path to where home directories are stored.
 Must end with a trailing `/`.
 Defaults to `/home/`.